Presented September 13, 2016

 You know, if you have something speculative in the introduction, thinking about what might happen, that language, of course, needs to be revised to indicate what really did happen or, you know, at least to indicate that the study is now completed.
 And the process of writing and rewriting the introduction will also help you to understand your study better and get an overview of it.

 Audio: So, in beginning to write in any program, you do want to follow the program's template and rubric, or checklist, which is often going to specify what the introduction needs to contain.
 And different programs are different levels of I would say proscriptive or, you know, specific in their requirements about what specific content needs to be in there.
 But each program does have some kind of document that will let you know.
-But, again, you can find on that doctoral resources page or on the Center for Research Quality, which is also linked here.
+But, again, you can find on that doctoral resources page or on the Office of Research and Doctoral Services, which is also linked here.

 And then when you've looked at that, it can be helpful to take, if there are certain sections or certain topics that you need to include in your introduction, to review those headings and create a preliminary outline.
 I know that's very helpful for me when I'm doing academic-type writing, to make sure that I'm covering all of the points that I want to cover in an organic way, you know, but also making sure that I can check off all those boxes.
 And then you want to, you know, use any templates and requirements to keep things in mind as you write, not only about content but, you know, about the other, you know, structural requirements of your document.